What to do if your home insurance is refused or cancelled

 2. Try to resolve the issue and see if your cover can be reinstated

-3. If they still refuse, make a complaint in writing
+3. If they still refuse but you feel they’re out of order, make a complaint in writing.

 4. If you think you’ve been treated unfairly, you can take your case to the Financial Ombudsman.

-The key to finding a new insurance provider and getting a fair premium is to compare quotes.
-Luckily, Comparethemarket can help you with that.
+The key to finding a new insurance provider is to compare quotes.
+Luckily, Compare the Market can help you with that.

 What does being refused home insurance mean for you?

-You might be tempted to keep quiet, but it’s vital to be honest and disclose any information that could affect your application for cover from another provider.
+This makes it all the more important to disclose any information that could affect your application for cover from another provider.
 It’s likely that your insurance will be more expensive, but at least you’ll be covered if something goes wrong.

 Take care to be as accurate as possible when filling out your insurance documents.
 Even a genuine mistake can be viewed as misrepresentation if the information you provide is incomplete or misleading because of carelessness.